-- Check your internet connection. - Try using a different web browser (or several). - Try using a different electronic device (if you were using a phone, try on a computer). - If you are uploading a file, double-check that your submission is in the specified format. - If the problem persists, try uploading the document a little later.
-Sometimes the server gets overloaded, especially during peak traffic times (e.g., on Sunday night when everyone is rushing to submit assignments by deadline). - For continued problems, contact the Student Help Desk or email me right away (before the deadline!)
-Do not wait until the last minute to turn in work!
+- Check your internet connection. - Try using a different web browser. - Try using a different electronic device (if you were using a phone, try a computer). - If you are uploading a file, double-check that your submission is in the specified format. - If the problem persists, try uploading the document a little later.
+Sometimes the server gets overloaded, especially during peak traffic times (e.g., on Sunday night when everyone is rushing to submit their weekly assignments). - For continued problems, contact the Student Help Desk or email me right away (before the deadline!)
+Do not wait until the last minute to turn in work.